cybergis/oauthenticator/examples/multi_oauth/README.md

 Now the we have a new GitHubOAuthenticator_New, whose .login_handler and .callback_handler are both unique

-The reason is our codes needs to use instance of .login_handler and .callback_handler to find the associated XXXXXOAuthenticator class
+The reason is our code needs to use the instances of .login_handler and .callback_handler to find the associated XXXXXOAuthenticator class

-## Configure multiauthenticator in  jupyter_config.py:
+## Configure multioauthenticator in  jupyter_config.py:

 c.JupyterHub.authenticator_class = 'oauthenticator.multiauthenticator.MultiOAuthenticator'